MushroomEternalDev/MushroomEternalAHSniper/README.md

 NOTE: The more money you have the more money you will make.
 (Very common sense, but don't want people getting angry.)

 Report bugs pls.

+DM GRAPES#3522 on Discord if you have problems.